-A Windows-compatible PC with a CD-ROM drive or access to an external CD drive.
+- A Windows-compatible PC (with a CD-ROM drive if you purchase our products on CD, however, a CD not required for Direct Download software delivery). - A USB Port for the supplied Security Key when running Dynomation6 (see INSTALLATION for more information on program security).
+Note: The Dynomation6 Security Key is not compatible with Microsoft Insider Program versions of Windows. - A minimum of 4GB of RAM (random access memory) for Windows 7, 8, 10 and 11.
+More memory than this can improve program performance. - Windows 7, 8, 10 or 11 (32- or 64-bit).
+Note: Version6 software may run on earlier versions of Windows (such as XP and Vista), but these installations are not supported. - An Internet connection is required to obtain Free program updates (you can receive periodic updates, all free for registered users of Version 6 software).
+Note: Automatic updates over the Internet are not supported in Windows 2000 installations. - A video system capable of 1280 x 1024 or higher will optimize screen display of engine components and graphics. - A fast system processor (the faster the better) will improve processing speeds; especially helpful for Wave-Action and Iterative testing.
+However, Version6 simulations will operate on any Windows qualified system, regardless of processor speed.

-- A USB Port for the Security Key for Dynomation6 only (see INSTALLATION for more information on program security).
-The USB Security Key supplied with your software is required to run Dynomation6 (not required for DynoSim6). - A minimum of 2GB of RAM (random access memory) for Windows 7, 8 and 10.
-More memory than this will improve program performance. - Windows 7, 8 or 10 (32- or 64-bit).
-Note: Version6 software may run on earlier versions of Windows (such as XP and Vista), but these installations are not supported. - An Internet connection to obtain Free program updates (you will receive periodic updates, all free for registered users of version 6).
-Note: Automatic updates over the Internet are not supported in Windows. - Note: Automatic updates over the Internet are not supported in Windows 2000. - A video system capable of 1280 x 1024 or higher to optimize screen display of engine components and graphics. - A fast system processor (2GHz or faster) will improve processing speeds; especially helpful for Wave-Action and Iterative testing.
-However, Version6 simulations will operate on any Windows qualified system, regardless of processor speed. - A mouse/mousepad/trackball is required for cursor movement and component selection. - Any Windows compatible printer (to obtain dyno-test printouts). - You can export simulation data in a format that is readable by Microsoft Excel (spreadsheet).
+- A mouse/mousepad/trackball is required for cursor movement and component selection. - Any Windows compatible printer (to obtain dyno-test printouts). - In Dynomation6, you can export simulation data in a format that is readable by Microsoft Excel (spreadsheet).
 Excel (or a compatible product) is needed to utilize this feature.